July 12, 2007, Baghdad airstrike: 2007–2009 coverage

-On July 25, 2007, during an off-the-record briefing in Baghdad by the U.S. military, two Reuters editors were shown "less than three minutes of video from the Apache’s gun camera, up to the exact moment it opened fire the first time."
+On July 25, 2007, during an off-the-record briefing in Baghdad by the U.S. military, two Reuters editors were shown "less than three minutes of video from the Apache's gun camera, up to the exact moment it opened fire the first time."
 The editors asked to see the remaining footage so Reuters could check whether it had been edited or manipulated.
 Their request was denied at the briefing and they were told to seek access under the U.S. Freedom of Information Act.
 Reuters requested a copy of the full video under the Freedom of Information Act (FOIA) on the same day.
 In a personal statement during her court-martial, Chelsea Manning stated that the military had access to the video, and was actively examining it, yet it told Reuters in response to the FOIA request that the information might no longer exist.
 The Pentagon eventually blocked the FOIA request despite several follow-up requests by Reuters.

-An internal legal review by staff at Forward Operating Base Loyalty in Iraq during July 2007 stated that the helicopters had attacked a number of armed insurgents within the rules of engagement, and that in an apparent case of civilian casualties two reporters working for Reuters had also been killed.
+An internal legal review by staff at Forward Operating Base Loyalty in Iraq during July 2007 stated that the helicopters had attacked armed insurgents within the rules of engagement, and that in an apparent case of civilian casualties two reporters working for Reuters had also been killed.
 The review was not released in full until 2010, after the video of the incident had been released by WikiLeaks.

 After the U.S. military concluded that the actions of the soldiers were in accordance with the law of armed conflict and its own "Rules of Engagement", WikiLeaks released the classified Rules of Engagement for 2006, 2007 and 2008, revealing the rules before, during, and after the attacks.